-TV mounting in NYC starts at $149 for a basic wall mount (labor only) and goes up based on the type of installation, how many TVs you need mounted, your TV size, and how far you are from our base in Manhattan.
-Book your installation to get flat-rate pricing upfront with no surprises.
+TV mounting in NYC starts from $149 for a basic wall mount and goes up based on the service, your TV size, wall type, and how far you are from our base in Manhattan.

 If you've been Googling "how much does TV mounting cost," you've probably noticed the answers are all over the place.
 That's because TV mounting isn't one-size-fits-all — and in New York City, there are real costs that national guides don't mention.
-This guide breaks down exactly what TV mounting costs in NYC in 2026 and what drives the price up or down.
+This guide breaks down exactly what TV mounting costs in NYC in 2026 and what drives the price.

 Here's what actually moves the needle on price:

 Installation type is the biggest factor.
-A basic wall mount (just the TV on the wall) is the cheapest option.
+A basic wall mount is the cheapest option.
 Add cable hiding with a raceway and the price goes up.
 Full in-wall wiring with a new electrical outlet is the premium option — it requires an electrician, more materials, and more time.

 TV count.
-Mounting two or three TVs in one visit costs more total, but less per TV — the technician is already on-site with tools set up.
-One TV is one price.
+Mounting two or three TVs in one visit costs more total, but less per TV.
+The technician is already on-site with everything set up.
 Multiple TVs multiply the labor.

 TV size.
 Larger TVs (75 inches and up) may require a second technician to safely lift and position.
-That's an additional labor cost.
+That's additional labor.

 Travel distance.
 Our technicians are based in Manhattan.
-Jobs in outer boroughs, Long Island, New Jersey, or Westchester take longer to reach — and that travel time is factored into the price as a travel fee.
+Jobs in outer boroughs, Long Island, New Jersey, or Westchester take longer to reach.
+That travel time is factored into your price as a travel fee.
 The further from our base, the higher the fee.

 Insurance.
 NYC requires technicians to carry general liability and umbrella insurance.
-Umbrella insurance alone is not cheap — and that cost is built into what every legitimate mounting company charges.
+That cost is built into what every legitimate mounting company charges.
 If someone quotes you significantly less, ask if they're insured.

 Second technician.
 For very large TVs, heavy commercial displays, or complex multi-TV setups, a second technician may be needed.
 That's additional labor.